Why Indices Count the Total Number of Black Hole Microstates (at large N): The BPS partition function localizes to ensembles of indices

 }} The $\ldots$ stand for contributions coming from eigenvalue-instanton saddle contributions that are also attached to each one of the Dirac delta's above.
 These will be discussed below.

 The Dirac delta's~\footnote{We expect these Dirac delta's to have a similar origin as the bits contributions of~\cite{Cabo-Bizet:2021jar}.
 These will be analyzed elsewhere.}

 indicate that the only non-vanishing contributions from the contour integral over $\alpha\,$ come from the vicinities~\eqref{eq:VicinitiesAlpha}.
 The potential $\alpha$ is integrated along the period~$(\alpha\sim\alpha+{3},\,p\sim p,\,q\sim q)\,$, which is equivalent to the triple-cover period $(t\sim e^{6\pi \text{i} }t,\,p\sim p, \,q\sim q)\,$ specified by the integral over $t$ in the definition~\eqref{eq:DTotal}.
-Thus, only one delta function in~\eqref{eq:AsymptLocFormula} is intersected by the corresponding contour integral.
+Thus, only one delta function in each of the two groups in~\eqref{eq:AsymptLocFormula} is intersected by the corresponding contour integral.